edyrizalmuh/portfolio/_projects/Simple Personal Dashboard.md

 1. Excel table
 1. Formula

-For further reading, the file can be downloaded [here](../assets/excel/Personal dashboard.xlsm).
+For further reading, the file can be downloaded <a href="../assets/excel/Personal dashboard.xlsm" download>here</a>.